 When your child is ready to cuddle something other than their stuffed animal collection, it might be time to add a pet to the family.
-Many small animals make great cuddly pets for your family, especially when parents are committed to their basic care.
+Small animals are perfect options for your kids.
+Many of them make great cuddly pets for your family, especially when parents are committed to their basic care.

-Studies show that pet ownership helps children become empathetic, increases immunity, boosts self esteem, and improves social skills.
-Here are a few of our favorites that are small in nature but deliver big on affection and companionship.
+Studies show that pet ownership is good for people, especially children.
+It helps them become empathetic, increases immunity, boosts self-esteem, and improves social skills.
+Here are a few of the best small pets for kids that deliver big on affection and companionship.

 Dogs are naturally cuddly.
 When they curl up next to you, they provide warmth and oxytocin, a chemical that makes them feel good and produces feelings of connection, bonding, and trust.
 The good news?
 Humans experience the same chemical reaction.

 Kids between the ages of 5 to 10 are the right age for dog ownership, as long as they aren’t solely responsible for its care.
 Smaller varieties that interact well with children include the Maltese, pug, Brussels Griffon, and Cavalier King Charles Spaniel.